offconvex/offconvex.github.io/_posts/2020-11-11-instahide.md

 ##  Differential Privacy (DP)

- Differential privacy involves adding carefully calculated amounts of noise during training.
+ Differential privacy ([Dwork et al., 2006](https://www.iacr.org/archive/eurocrypt2006/40040493/40040493.pdf), [Dwork&Roth, 2014](https://www.cis.upenn.edu/~aaroth/Papers/privacybook.pdf)) involves adding carefully calculated amounts of noise during training.
 This is a modern and rigorous version of classic    *data anonymization* techniques whose canonical application is release of noised census data to protect privacy of individuals.

 This notion was adapted to machine learning by positing that "privacy" in machine learning refers to trained classifiers not being dependent on data of individuals.
 In other words, if the classifier is trained on data from N individuals, it's behavior should be essentially unchanged (statistically speaking) if we omit data from any individual.
 Note that this is a weak notion of privacy: it does not in any way hide the data from the company.